| | | | |

 • Hoagie buns

-Heat the olive oil in a skillet over medium heat.
-Once hot add the onions and sauté for 20 minutes or until golden brown and caramelized.
+Meanwhile, prepare the slightly caramelized onions by heating the olive oil in a large skillet over medium heat.
+Add the onions and sauté for 20 minutes, stirring often, until golden brown and caramelized.
 Season with salt, remove from heat, and set aside.
+Side Note: Add a little water to the large skillet if it and the onions become dry.

 French Dip Sandwiches